cicacica/unique2net/README.md

 # unique2net

-A module to list all unique 2-bit gate networks using the criteria of DiVincenzo and Smolin in reference [Results on two-bit gate design for quantum computers](https://arxiv.org/abs/cond-mat/9409111).
+A program to list all unique 2-bit gate networks using the criteria of DiVincenzo and Smolin (DS-criteria) in reference [Results on two-bit gate design for quantum computers](https://arxiv.org/abs/cond-mat/9409111).

-The unique gates are iterated by the following steps:
+The unique gates are obtained by the following steps:

-- Step 1:
+- **Step 1**
-    Iterate non-isomorphic graphs by adding edges one-by-one to a fixed number of nodes.
+    Iterate non-isomorphic graphs by adding one edge to a fixed number of nodes.
+    The isomorphism counts also the order of placing the edge.
-    It has only a serial implementation, but it can start with a list of non-isomorphic graphs that have fewer edges.
+    It has only a serial implementation, but it can start with previous results that have less edges.
-- Step 2:
-    Assign the edges ordering to the non-isomorphic graphs from Step 1.
-    At this step, the relabelling qubit has already implemented.
+    At this step, the first DS-criteria has already implemented e.g., bit relabelling.

-- Step 3:
+- **Step 2**
-    Apply more criteria of Divincenzo and Smolin: time reversal and conjugation by swapping.
+    Apply other DS-criteria: conjugation by swap and time reversal --- if necessary.

+- **Step 3**
+    Go to **Step 1** until reaching the desired number of edges

-### Get a list of 2-bit gates network
+### Main usage: to a list of 2-bit gates network
 ```sh
 from unique2net import unique2net